A popular urban run with a picturesque canyon and fun rapids. Optional waterfall at the start.

 A map of North Vancouver is all you need to find the Lynn.
 The take out is at Bridgeman Park just south of the Keith Road bridge.
 The put in is at Lynn Canyon Park.
 Being in an urban area there are many routes between the two.
 Get to the water by following the signs for the Twin Falls bridge found at the south (downstream) end of the park.
 It is a 5-10 minute walk from the parking lot to the water.
 Above Twin Falls is a serious section of whitewater of dubious runnability.

 Because the Lynn is a small drainage it flashes up and down quickly, and it needs a lot of rain to get going.
 Typically the Cap and Seymour are high or too high when the Lynn runs.
-It has a propensity to collect wood so try and get the latest information, especially if you're going in at higher levels.
+It has a propensity to collect wood so be vigilant, especially if you're going in at higher levels.

 Twin Falls is the optional put in waterfall - it's found under the Twin Falls bridge.
 It's an intimidating drop that is usually run at lower levels with a bad rapid in the immediate run out.
 To run the falls seal launch in above it, otherwise the trail continues downstream on river left to an easy put in below the falls.

 Below the falls are some open rapids.
 The canyon starts at the first sharp bend to the right with some fun warm up drops.
-Some of the rapids are difficult to scout or portage so the potential for wood is always something to keep in mind.
-If you're not comfortable sorting this sort of thing out yourself go with someone who knows the lines, or go first at low water.
+Some of the rapids are difficult to portage, but you can almost always bail out up to a hiking trail on river left.
 The end of the canyon comes after a short but noticeable narrowing of the canyon walls.

 Below the canyon are a few kms of open gravel bed rapids to the take out.
 Take out on the right immediately after passing under the highway 1 and Keith Road bridges where it is just a short walk up to the cars.
 The gauge is found here at the take out.
 Enjoy!